cedowens/MacShellSwift/MacShellSwift/README.md

 ![Image](pic9.jpg)

 **history** Command: Greps the bash history file on the target and then returns interesting IP addresses (ex: machines that the user may have ssh'd to)

+**check_osquery** Command: Check if osquery is present on the host.
+If so, then you can run several osquery commands (see the help menu)

 **clipboard** Command: Returns the results of what is currently on the user's clipboard